garryod/bookshelf-template/README.md

 # Bookshelf Notebooks

-This template can be used to develop container images with data processing notebooks which will be automatically deployed in three varieties:
+This template can be used to develop container images with data processing notebooks which will be automatically deployed in two varieties:

 1. An interactive - jupyterlab - environment, for running both locally and on the hosted JupyterLab instance
 2. A headless processing image, for running both locally and as a cluster job
-3. A service, which can be hosted on the k8s cluster, and accessed via a REST API

 ## Setting up your bookshelf